Yes, you’re perfectly entitled to change your mind.

 - Forcing tenancy agreements

-It’s important to understand that once a tenancy agreement is agreed upon and a deposit is paid, whether it be an oral or written agreement, the contract is more than likely legally binding than not.
+It’s important to understand that once a tenancy agreement is agreed upon – whether oral or written – it is, in most cases, legally binding.

-Unlike insurance policies and various other policies, there is no default or legal entitlement to a cooling off period.
-For example, you can’t change your mind within 15 days after signing a contract.
+Unlike insurance policies and certain other types of agreements, there is no default legal entitlement to a cooling-off period in tenancy agreements.
+For example, you cannot simply change your mind within 14 or 15 days after signing a tenancy contract.

-Tenancy agreements can be terminated or amended prematurely if there is a mutual agreement between tenant and landlord.
-In this instance, the new agreement will override what was previously agreed upon.
+Tenancy agreements can be terminated or amended at any point – even before they begin – if there is mutual agreement between the landlord and tenant.
+In such cases, the new agreement overrides what was previously agreed.

-For example, if a tenant signs a tenancy agreement and then for whatever reason changes their mind a week prior to the start date of the fixed term tenancy, then it’s possible to terminate the tenancy if the landlord mutually agrees to it.
+For example, if a tenant signs a tenancy agreement and then, for whatever reason, changes their mind a week before the start date of the fixed-term tenancy, it is possible to end the agreement early if the landlord agrees.

-Any amendments to the tenancy should be in writing, dated and signed.
+Any amendments to the tenancy should be put in writing, dated, and signed by both parties.

 Generally speaking, reaching a fair mutual agreement should always be the objective in these situations.
-It’s less messy and almost always less expensive for everyone involved.
+It is usually less messy and almost always less expensive for everyone involved.

 I’ve actually been in this situation before.
 It’s not nice, but it’s not the end of the world.